-This study provides preliminary information about the use of VAC in organizations.
-In general, it seems that despite the significant difference in performance and transfer conditions between a FTF AC and a VAC, the current study demonstrates that they are similar in many aspects: assessment distributions, predictive validity, and construct validity.
-These findings are of great importance because they can provide support for HR managerial decisions based of empirical evidence regarding the implementation of a VAC.
-It has been found that the use of a VAC, along with the organizational benefits of saving time and money and expanding the scope of relevant candidates (Chapman & Webster, 2001, 2003), also allows, like the FTF AC, to make decisions about manpower based on reliable and valid data.
-However, in some dimensions the VAC assessments are higher than in a FTF AC and therefore it would not be right for organizations to compare candidates who performed a VAC with candidates assessed in a FTF AC, as there are a differences in assessment patterns for some dimensions.
+This study provides preliminary information about the use of VACs in organizations.
+In general, this study suggests that despite the significant difference in performance and transfer conditions between a VAC and an FTF-AC, they are similar in many respects, especially assessment distributions, predictive validity, and construct validity.
+These findings are of great importance because they can provide support for HR managerial decisions based on empirical evidence regarding the implementation of a VAC.
+It has been found that, the use of a VAC, much like an FTF-AC, along with the organizational benefits of saving time and money and expanding the scope of relevant candidates (Chapman & Webster, 2001, 2003), also allows organizations to make decisions about manpower based on reliable and valid data.
+However, in some dimensions, the VAC assessments are higher than in an FTF-AC and, therefore, it would not be valid for organizations to compare candidates who performed a VAC with candidates assessed in an FTF-AC.

-These findings support the transition of organizations to a VAC but it is important to note that this is a preliminary study only.
-There is a need to deepen the study and expand it both to additional populations, with an emphasis on an older population than in the current study, and to additional assessment dimensions (such as strategic decision making) that will shed light on the differences found in this study between the various dimensions of assessment.
-It is recommended to re-examine the validity of the prediction in additional ACs against job success measures and to deepen the understanding of differences in group dynamics between a face-to-face communication and a virtual communication and their impact on assessment.
-Also, in order to complete the understanding of this new selection tool, it is important to delve deeper into the candidates and assessors' perceptions towards a VAC, with an emphasis on comparing perceptions towards a FTF AC.
+These findings support the transition of organizations to VACs, but it is important to note that this is a preliminary study only.
+Deepening the study and expanding it, both to additional populations, with an emphasis on an older population than that in the current study, and to additional assessment dimensions (such as strategic decision making), will shed light on the differences found in this study between the various dimensions of assessment.
+A re-examination of the validity of the prediction in additional ACs against job success measures is recommended to deepen our understanding of differences in group dynamics between a face-to-face communication and a virtual communication and their impact on assessment.
+Also, in order to enhance the understanding of this new selection tool, it is important to delve deeper into the candidates' and assessors’ perceptions towards VAC, with an emphasis on comparing these perceptions with FTF-AC.

 Bibliography